-As of June 2010, the new Government has signalled its intention to abolish Regional Spatial Strategies and its associated housing growth targets
+1 The new Government will abolish Regional Spatial Strategies and its associated housing growth targets when the Democracy and Localism Bill is enacted

 - physical constraints, e.g. access, steep slopes, potential for flooding, natural features of significance and location of pylons - initial assessment of whether the site is suitable for housing or housing as part of a mixed-use development. - 3.13 The issue of development progress, e.g. ground works completed, number of homes started and number of homes completed is recorded through the Stafford Borough Council annual Land for New Homes: The Housing Monitor. - 3.14 When assessing the deliverability and developability of the sites identified, those submitting sites have been asked to provide as much information as possible on the availability of the site and any constraints, to assist with the Assessment process.
 It was considered that the most effective way of engaging with the expertise and knowledge of the local property agents and developers was through the provision of industry shared information.
 This enabled further details to be provided as well as possible agreements between interested parties on establishing the availability of potential future housing sites across the Stafford Borough area.